marioemmanuel/bibliotek/README.md

 - Content & Static Directories: Organized content in content and static folders for clarity and ease of management.
 - Customizable HTML & CSS: Located under the static folder, allowing for easy customization to fit branding needs.

-### Philosophy

-The name "Bibliotek," meaning "Library" in Danish, reflects the CMS's philosophy.
-It embodies the minimalistic and cozy ("hygge") experience, bringing this essence to the realm of project documentation.

 ### When to use it, when not to use

 Users requiring more features or looking to store massive amounts of documents shall likely use another CMS.
 Bibliotek has been conceived to be used as stand alone project or startup repository.
 The main goal is to have a zero overhead CMS for documentation, and as such, lacks advanced features.